Expanded child tax credit to reach 1.4 million Washington children, Rep. DelBene says

-Starting next month, most families with children in Washington state can expect to begin receiving up $300 in monthly payments as part of the new expanded child tax credit.
+Starting next month, most families with children in Washington state can expect to begin receiving up to $300 in monthly payments as part of the new expanded child tax credit.

 Tucked into the federal government’s COVID-19 aid package known as the American Rescue Plan, the expanded credit is a key part of what some consider a breakthrough anti-poverty initiative.